Bad Boll: History

 In 1321, the County of Württemberg purchased title over Bad Boll and came to possess it de jure, but it was de facto still controlled by a local priory.
 That changed with the conversion of the then Duchy of Württemberg to Lutheranism and the seizure of church property.
 Since 1321, Bad Boll has been placed under the jurisdiction of Göppingen.
 The hot springs around Bad Boll were discovered in 1595.
 A year later, the first spa in the municipality was constructed by Heinrich Schickhardt.
 That spa was rebuilt and expanded from 1823 to 1825.
 Eckwälden was incorporated into Bad Boll in 1933.
 The first Evangelical Academy in Germany was established in Bad Boll in 1945.
 Bad Boll changed its name from Boll to Bad Boll in 2007.

 Geography

 The municipality (Gemeinde) of Bad Boll is found towards the western periphery of the district of Göppingen in Baden-Württemberg, one of the 16 States of the Federal Republic of Germany.
 Bad Boll is physically located in the foothills of the central Swabian Jura, though a portion of its municipal area lies in the Middle Kuppenalb to the southeast.
 Elevation above sea level in the municipal area ranges from a high 734 m Normalnull (NN) to a low of 367 m.

 A portion of the Federally-protected Teufelsloch-Kaltenwang nature reserve is located in Bad Boll's municipal area.

 Politics

 Bad Boll has one borough (Ortsteile), Boll, and two villages: Bad Boll and Eckwälden.
-Bad Boll is part of an municipal association with the municipalities of Aichelberg, Dürnau, Gammelshausen, Hattenhofen, and Zell unter Aichelberg.
+Bad Boll is part of a municipal association with the municipalities of Aichelberg, Dürnau, Gammelshausen, Hattenhofen, and Zell unter Aichelberg.